Menu

 [ { "name": "PayPal", "ref": "PP", "amount": "15.00 EUR", "info": { "email": "john@doe.com" } }, { "name": "Freebies4me", "ref": "FBFM", "amount": "4.50 EUR", "info": { "card_id": "648664679312" } }]

-Add or remove points to a customer's loyalty card(s).
+Loyalty operations are used to add or remove points from a customer's loyalty card(s).

 Attributes: